angrybee/HDDA-SynthenyPlot/README.md

 This repository includes a way to visualize genom data as scatterplot to find synteny parts.

 ## Good to know
 The project is a perfomance for M-BS2-S4B SS2015 at the Justus-Liebig-University Giessen.
 For the overview [this nice example](http://bl.ocks.org/mbostock/3213173) was used and modified.
 Brushing is not implemented because d3.brush and d3.zoom both trigger on drag.
+The links where to look for the genome/gen are hardcoded.
+The search pattern is individual.

 ### Requirements
   Datafile as JSON.
 Javascript libraries [D3.js](http://d3js.org) and [underscore-min.js](http://underscorejs.org).